-My own clavichords are based on careful historical and acoustical research.
-I look on the old makers as teachers, but do not necessarily copy them in every detail.
-Every possible care is taken to achieve a beautiful sound, a reliable, sensitive action, and stability of tuning.
+My own clavichords were based on careful historical and acoustical research.
+I looked on the old makers as teachers, but did not necessarily copy them in every detail.
+Every possible care was taken to achieve a beautiful sound, a reliable, sensitive action, and stability of tuning.

 [Return to Contents]

 What does it mean to say that a clavichord is fretted?
 It means that – for part of the compass, anyway – more than one note is obtained from the same pair of strings.
 The tangents of two or more adjacent notes strike the strings at different distances from the bridge, producing different notes.
 This works in exactly the same way as the frets on a guitar or lute, hence the term.

 On most of the clavichords that I have made, no more than two adjacent notes are fretted together (see below for the one exception).
 Each natural note has its own pair of strings, which in some cases is shared with an adjacent accidental note: I call this diatonic fretting.